-The EBRD Convertible Loan has a stated maturity of April 30, 2018, or if earlier, upon an equity raise of an agreed amount.
-Upon maturity of the EBRD Convertible Loan, in addition to repayment of the Principle Amount, Euromax will be required to pay an amount of US\$1.420 million ("Redemption Amount").
-The EBRD Convertible Loan also contains provisions whereby, in the event that Euromax has not secured sufficient financing commitments for the construction and development of the Ilovica Project by December 31, 2016, a fee of US\$0.150 million ("Fee") will become payable and interest will be accrued on the loan from January 1, 2017 until maturity at an interest rate of 3 months LIBOR plus 7% per annum ("Interest").
+The EBRD convertible loan matures on April 30, 2018, or if earlier, upon an equity raise of an agreed amount.
+Upon maturity Euromax will be required to pay the Principal Amount and an amount of US\$1.420 million (\$1.847 million) ("Redemption Amount") and in the event that Euromax has not secured sufficient financing commitments for the construction and development of the Ilovica-Shtuka Project by December 31, 2016, a fee of US\$0.150 million (\$0.195 million) ("Fee") will become payable and interest will be accrued on the loan from January 1, 2017 until maturity at an interest rate of 3 months LIBOR plus 7% per annum ("Interest").

-The EBRD Convertible Loan will be convertible in whole or in part at any time following disbursement, at the election of EBRD; the Principle Amount will be converted at \$0.40 per share whereas the Redemption Amount, as well as, if applicable, the Fee and Interest, will be convertible at the lower of (i) the market price of the of the common shares of Euromax on the last day prior to EBRD serving a conversion notice; and (ii) the 20-day VWAP of the common shares preceding such date, in each case discounted as permitted by the TSX-V. Conversion of any part of the Principal Amount, the Redemption Amount, the Interest and the Fee will always remain at the EBRD's full discretion subject to the above provisions.
+The EBRD convertible loan is convertible in whole or in part into Euromax's common shares at the election of EBRD.
+The Principal Amount will be converted at \$0.40 per share, whereas the Redemption Amount, as well as, if applicable, the Fee and Interest, will be convertible at the lower of (i) the market price of Euromax's common shares on the last day prior to EBRD serving a conversion notice; and (ii) the 20-day VWAP of the common shares preceding such date, in each case discounted as permitted by the TSX.